wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/kdtree.rst

 .. note::

-  This tutorial is applicable for execution both within inside and outside a |docker| image.
-It assumes that the *pcl-oneapi-tutorials* |deb_pack| is installed, and the user has copied the *tutorial* directory from */opt/intel/pcl/oneapi/tutorials/* to a user-writable directory.
+  This tutorial is applicable for execution both within inside and outside a Docker image.
+It assumes that the *pcl-oneapi-tutorials* Deb package is installed, and the user has copied the *tutorial* directory from */opt/intel/pcl/oneapi/tutorials/* to a user-writable directory.

 #.
 Prepare the environment: